tomfong/simple-qr/README.md

   - Email (mailto: prefix) - in-app email preparing
   - Wi-Fi (wifi: prefix) - one click to connect to the Wi-Fi network (for Android 9 or before)
 - Flashlight can be enabled during scanning
-- A simple UI is provided to generate QR codes by inputting text
+- A simple UI is provided to create QR codes by inputting text
 - Previous scanning records and bookmarks can be viewed and managed
 - Settings can be personalized to fit users' requirements, e.g. language, color theme